 Elm Oyster (Hypsizgus ulmanarius)

-Second only to the everyday “Agaricus” varieties of button mushroom, the delicate and mild oyster mushroom (Pleurotus ostreatus) ranks top among production for mushrooms considered “gourmet”.
+Second only to every day “Agaricus” varieties of button mushroom, the delicate and mild oyster mushroom (Pleurotus ostreatus) ranks top among production for mushrooms considered “gourmet”.
 Yet the elm oyster mushroom (Hypsizgus ulmanarius), while similar in appearance to it’s commonplace namesake, is a completely different species.
 Elm oysters have a nutty flavor and more firm texture, but their culinary benefits are just a starting point.
-This species also has reported beneficial symbiotic relationships with certain vegetable crops – especially brassica species, and grows exceedingly well among kale and broccoli plants.
+This species also has reported beneficial symbiotic relationships with certain vegetable crops—especially brassica species, and grows exceedingly well among kale and broccoli plants.
 Paul Stamets has reported a 2-fold increase in brassica yields and a 3-fold total food production increase when the vegetables were grown in the same bed as elm oyster mushrooms.

 Natural Growing Method: Direct Substrate, Wood Chips, Straw